 Pilot Main, Pilot South & Harbour Fields, Licence P2244

-Pharis Energy Ltd holds a 100% interest in Promote Licence P2244, block 21/27a, which covers the Pilot Main, Pilot South and Harbour fields.
+Pharis Energy Ltd is operator of, and holds a 100% interest in, Seaward Production Licence P2244, block 21/27a, which covers the Pilot Main, Pilot South and Harbour fields.

 These three discovered fields have 272 mmbbls of proven plus probable oil in place and have been very well appraised, with modern 3D seismic, and six successful wells plus a deviated sidetrack and a horizontal sidetrack.

 The oil is heavy with API gravities ranging from 12º to 17º and reservoir viscosities which range from approximately 100 cP to 1200 cP, a horizontal appraisal well in the most viscous region produced nearly 2,000 bopd.